-^{6.31} The designation of strategic employment sites will ensure the Local Plan supports the continued development of a strong and diverse local economy where businesses can invest, expand and adapt.
+^{6,31} The designation of strategic employment sites will ensure the Local Plan supports the continued development of a strong and diverse local economy where businesses can invest, expand and adapt.

-6.32 The borough has a diverse economy.
-Kiln Lane and Longmead Industrial Estates are our two largest employment sites, providing approximately 55ha of employment land between them.
+Industrial Estates are our two largest employment sites, providing approximately 55ha of employment land between them.
 Although the majority of uses at the site are industrial, warehousing & storage and distribution, they also accommodate office uses.
 In addition, there are non-traditional employment uses established at the site that fall within the Sui Generis use class, including vehicle sales and repairs, builders' merchants and trade counter businesses.